Akhil1356/sentiment-analysis-api/README.md

-## Sentiment Analysis API (with Docker & Swagger) ##
+## Sentiment Analysis API (Microservice) ##

-A fully containerized microservice for sentiment analysis using VADER and FastAPI.
+This project is an end-to-end microservice-based sentiment analysis system built with **FastAPI**, **MongoDB**, and **VADER Sentiment Analyzer**.
+It allows you to:

+- Upload and clean tweet data
+- Store it in MongoDB
+- Analyze tweet sentiments using VADER
+- Run everything using Docker

  ## Prerequisites ##